Synthetixio/synthetix-subgraph/README.md

 ### FuturesStat

 The FuturesStat entity stores all-time activity data for each trader.
+This includes all profits from cross margin trades made by accounts owned by this account.

-- `id` (id) - The address of the trader.
+- `id` (id) - The address of a trader.
 - `account` (bytes) - Same as id.
 - `feesPaid` (integer) - Total fees paid in sUSD for all trades.
 - `pnl` (integer) - Total profit/loss in sUSD for all trades.